Olduvai domain: Evolutionary adaptation in humans

-Relation to NOTCH2NL genes in brain development
+Pairing of human-specific Olduvai and NOTCH2NL sequences

-There are four human-specific NOTCH2NL genes: NOTCH2NLA, NOTCH2NLB and NOTCH2NLC, located on 1q21.1, and NOTCH2NLR located on 1p11.2.
+There are four human-specific NOTCH2NL genes: NOTCH2NLA, NOTCH2NLB, and NOTCH2NLC, located on 1q21.1, and NOTCH2NLR, located on 1p11.2.
 While chimpanzee and gorilla have copies of NOTCH2NL, none are functional.
-Immediately adjacent to, and downstream of, each of these four NOTCH paralogs is an NBPF gene with its DUF1220 domains in the same orientation as its NOTCH2NL partner.
-This striking genomic arrangement suggests that each of the additional copies of NOTCH2NL that appeared in the human genome did not duplicate as a single gene, but rather did so as a two-gene module, composed of one NOTCH2NL gene and one NBPF gene.
-While the NOTCH2NL paralogs (and their NBPF partners) went from one gene to four in humans, DUF1220 copies encoded by these NBPF genes underwent human-specific hyper-amplification, increasing from 13 copies (encoded by NBPF26) to 132 (i.e., adding 119 DUF1220 copies encoded by NBPF10, NBPF14 and NBPF19).
+Immediately adjacent to, and downstream of, each of these four NOTCH paralogs is an NBPF gene with its Olduvai domains in the same orientation as its NOTCH2NL partner.
+This striking genomic arrangement suggests that each of the additional copies of NOTCH2NL that appeared in the human genome did not duplicate as a single gene but rather did so as a two-gene module composed of one NOTCH2NL gene and one NBPF gene.
+While the NOTCH2NL paralogs (and their NBPF partners) went from one gene to four in humans, Olduvai copies encoded by these NBPF genes underwent human-specific hyper-amplification, increasing from 13 copies (encoded by NBPF26) to 132 (i.e., adding 119 Olduvai copies encoded by NBPF10, NBPF14, and NBPF19).
+If each NBPF/NOTCH2NL gene duplication involved an already expanded NBPF gene, Olduvai copy number would have dramatically increased, with each duplication event instantaneously adding 30–50 Olduvai copies.
+These striking Olduvai and NOTCH2NL copy number increases are thought to have occurred very recently in human evolution—e.g., within the past 1–3 million years, during the period when the human brain is thought to have undergone its most pronounced expansion.

+The paired Olduvai/NOTCH2NL sequences are also strikingly co-regulated, showing high co-expression in outer radial glial cells in the developing human cortex.
+Taken together, these findings suggest that human-specific Olduvai domains and adjacent NOTCH2NL genes may function in a coordinated, complementary fashion to promote neurogenesis and human brain expansion in a dosage-related manner.
+Finally, the great majority of human-specific Olduvai sequences, including those adjacent to the three human NOTCH2NL genes, are found in the form of Olduvai triplets, a unique motif described in the following section.